konopczynski/Vessel3DDL/README.md

 The dictionaries and classifier weights are serialized in the ./Data/Serialized directory.

 ### LearnDictionary
-Execute the scripts in following order:
+Execute the scripts in following order: <br />
-1. ExtractPatches.py
+1. ExtractPatches.py <br />
-2. LearnDictionary.py
+2. LearnDictionary.py <br />
 ### LearnClassifier
-Execute the scripts in following order:
+Execute the scripts in following order: <br />
-1. ExtractXy_multithread.py
+1. ExtractXy_multithread.py <br />
-2. ConcatenateXy.py
+2. ConcatenateXy.py <br />
-3. TrainClassifier.py or MakeMeasurments.py
+3. TrainClassifier.py or MakeMeasurments.py <br />
 ### Usage
-Once the dictionary and classifier are learned, one can use them on a given volume.
+Once the dictionary and classifier are learned, they can by uses on a given volume. <br />
-Execute the scripts in following order:
+Execute the scripts in following order: <br />
-1. UseClassifier.py
+1. UseClassifier.py <br />
-2. ViewResults.py
+2. ViewResults.py <br />

 ## Reference
 TODO